hassio-addons/addon-tailscale/tailscale/DOCS.md

-**Important:** The only difference of this configuration compared to the general Tailscale experience, is that you always have to use the fully qualified domain name instead of only the device name, ie. `ping some-tailnet-device.tail1234.ts.net` works, but `ping some-tailnet-device` does not work.
+**Important:** The only difference of this configuration compared to the general Tailscale experience, is that you always have to use the fully qualified domain name instead of only the device name, i.e. `ping some-tailnet-device.tail1234.ts.net` works, but `ping some-tailnet-device` does not work.